Dwelling Richly Ministries

 Bread and Beauty

-Devotionals· Recipes & Food Fun · < 1 minute read
+Devotionals· Recipes · < 1 minute read

 Flour is bland at best and really inedible eaten by the cupful.
 Sugar, while sweet, is too much to take straight by the cup.
 Leavening is awfully bitter tasting and salt would make you sick if you ate it by the spoonful.
 But each ingredient comes together for something wonderfully satisfying.
 The next time you’re not sure if the situations in your life are going to work out, bake some bread and thank God for each individual ingredient and remember that when you’re called according to His purposes, He makes all things beautiful in their time.